gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 I think of the Synaxis of the Gospels drawing as a map of sorts.
 When I hear a particular story of an encounter with Christ, I can ask, "Where does this fit?"
 It is also a family tree.
-The individuals in the Synaxis of the Gospels are the seed of the Church—the Apostles, yes, heading up _all_ the faithful.
+The individuals in the Synaxis of the Gospels are the seed of the Church.
 They number approximately 144, a beautiful counterpoint to the 144,000 we find at the end, in the Revelation.
+The smallest seed becomes a great spreading tree.

 We have some groups represented in the abstract, but as with an icon, this drawing (which is not itself an icon) emphasizes the individuality of the people represented.
-These are hypostases, and I included a key on the verso in my friend's notebook.
+Each is a hypostasis.
+I included a key on the verso in my friend's notebook.
 I did, however, accidentally leave some people out.
 Moses and Elijah should be with the predecessors, as should the Magi and Shepherds.
 Let me know if you find others missing.